 There are hundreds of questionable online puppy mill websites that puppies for sale.
 It is important to meet the mother dog, see her condition and how she and all of the breeders dogs are treated before you buy a puppy.
 In person.
 Never have a puppy shipped to you or meet a breeder in a parking lot.
 Don’t support puppy mills.

-In 2019, there were 407 dog breeders registered in Lancaster County housing close to 53,000 dogs.
-Fast forward to 2021, where with the internet sale of puppies skyrocketing, pre and post pandemic, Lancaster County now has 424 registered dog kennels housing close to 60,000 dogs.
+In 2019, there were 407 registered dog breeders in Lancaster County housing close to 53,000 dogs.
+Fast forward to 2021, where with the internet sale of puppies skyrocketing, Lancaster County now has 424 registered dog kennels housing close to 60,000 dogs.

 This relationship might lead new puppy buyers into thinking their new very expensive puppy is not coming from a puppy mill.
 The nonprofit animal welfare organization American Humane is in something they call a “collaboration,” with the massive online puppy selling broker website Puppy Spot.
 Puppy Spot boasts a “No Puppy Mill Promise” on their website that could mislead new puppy buyers that the breeders they use are not puppy mills.
 Puppy Spot also posts about their “collaboration” with American Humane one of the nation’s oldest animal protection organizations.

 We The Puppies, Stop Online Puppy Mills latest campaign to educate people about the dangers and cruelty supported when buying puppies sight unseen over the internet.
 No breed is immune.
 The video warns against websites that list thousands of puppies for sale online direct shipping puppies.
 Buying puppies online is becoming normalized, families purchasing puppies online likely don’t know they could be supporting puppy mill cruelty.